5 Things that Determine How Much Your New Roof Will Cost

 The cost to install a new roof various based on the roof’s size, surface, types of materials used, location of your home and the difficulty factor.
 We will review these five factors to give you an idea of what you can expect to spend on your reroofing or new roof project.

-Putting time, effort and money into your roof is rarely a desired upgrade, but sometimes it just needs to be done.
+Putting time, effort and money into your roof is rarely a desired upgrade, but sometimes there’s no way around it.
 Eventually, your roof will wear out, shingles will break, chip or fall…and your home will need a new one.
-Or, at least, a good amount.
+Or at the very least, you’ll need to replace or install a new layer of shingles.

 Here’s what you need to know about the factors that affect the cost of your roof repair or installation.